-Use the Tinderhouse app price calculator to see how much your app will cost.
+Use the Tinderhouse app price calculator to see how much your app will cost or get in touch.

 Monetising an app is more than just a one-size-fits-all solution.
 There are many factors to consider, such as your target audience, your app category, your app features, your app quality, and your app goals.
 In this blog post, we will explore some of the most popular and effective ways to monetise your app and some tips and best practices to maximise your revenue potential.